qojulia/QuantumCumulants.jl/docs/src/correlation.md

 g(t,\tau) = \langle a^\dagger(t)a(t)\rangle e^{(i\omega_\mathrm{c} - \kappa/2)\tau}.
 ```

-This is the essential procedure with which correlation functions can be computed within **Qumulants.jl**.
+This is the essential procedure with which correlation functions can be computed within **QuantumCumulants.jl**.
 In code, the above is just:
 ```@example correlation
-using Qumulants # hide
+using QuantumCumulants # hide
 h = FockSpace(:cavity)
 a = Destroy(h,:a)
 @cnumbers ωc κ